The Power of Backups

 Backing Up WordPress

 How do you make sure you get the entirety of your WordPress site backed up?
-Well, you need to take backups of both the WordPress files and its database.
+Well, you need to take a backup of both the WordPress files and its database.
 How you accomplish this depends on your hosting package, which is where both the files and databases are stored.

 Luckily, if you’re using any WP Enthusiast and WP Professional hosting packages, then you can use our easy manual backup feature.
 This feature only requires one click to create a backup of both your WordPress site files and databases.